International Development & National Security

 Teach self-designed litigation strategy course entitled “Litigation and the Art of War.”
 Course applies classical strategic doctrines and historic military battles to contemporary litigation problems and issues.

 Founding partner of leading asbestos law firm in the Pacific Northwest.
-Represented over 850 mesothelioma victims in Washington, Oregon, Montana and Alaska resulting in over $900 million in client recoveries.
+Represented over 850 mesothelioma victims in Washington, Oregon, Montana and Alaska resulting in over $1 billion in client recoveries.

 Weinstein & Bergman